-Source of data: FSA's reporting form regarding CREP fencing projects, Trout Unlimited's tally of practices Procedure used to compile data: Since 2014, FSA has required their county offices to provide practice metrics on the one-time payment incentive form that is submitted to the conservation districts.
+Source of data: FSA's reporting form regarding CREP fencing projects

+Procedure used to compile data: Since 2014, FSA has required their county offices to provide practice metrics on the one-time payment incentive form that is submitted to the conservation districts.
 WVCA staff then utilizes this information to compile data submission for the respective practices.
-For 2018 Progress we removed maintenance dates from 1985-2002 (non-CREP) records of "Exclusion Fence with Forest Buffer" that we had entered for the calibration and Historical Data Cleanup effort described below.
-Therefore they were no longer considered active in the 2018 Progress (v6) submittal.
-For the 2003 CREP records, we reduced the Hampshire County amount by the amount shown for 2018 in the "Expired Acreage" tab of the "Aggregated NRCS/FSA data" file, which was 350.9 acres.